Robin Brett Parnes, MS, MPH

 Heart disease prevention.
 Centers for Disease Control and Prevention website.
 Available at:

-Hunt SC, Gwinn M, Adams TD.
-Family history assessment: strategies for prevention of cardiovascular disease.
+Hunt SC, Gwinn M, et al. Family history assessment: strategies for prevention of cardiovascular disease.

 Prev Chronic Dis.
 2005;2(2):A24.

-Jomini V, Oppliger-Pasquali S, Wietlisbach V, et al. Contribution of major cardiovascular risk factors to familial premature coronary artery disease: the GENECARD project.
+Jomini V, Oppliger-Pasquali S, et al. Contribution of major cardiovascular risk factors to familial premature coronary artery disease: The GENECARD project.

-Khot UN, Khot MB, Bajzer CT, et al. Prevalence of conventional risk factors in patients with coronary heart disease.
+Khot UN, Khot MB, et al. Prevalence of conventional risk factors in patients with coronary heart disease.

 Olden K, Wilson S. Environmental health and genomics: visions and implications.